-My experience with the new Alexa SDK for NodeJS
+My experience with Data Persistence and CRUD Operations using DynamoDB in the new Alexa SDK:

 The new Alexa SDK for NodeJS helps developers build skills faster, and with less complications.
 In the past, I’ve built skills using the old SDK, and recently started to transition over to this new version.

 In this post, I’ll share my experience on data persistence using DynamoDB in the new Alexa SDK, as well as how to do DynamoDB CRUD operations using the AWS SDK for long-term data persistence.

 I will be going over the two areas listed below:

 - Built-in support for session persistence